- Position: full sun or lightly dappled shade

 - Flowering period: June and July

 - Other features: leaves and flowers are good in flower arrangements

 - Hardiness: fully hardy

-Fluffy plumes of pale mauve flowers in June and July held on upright stems above grey-green, fern-like foliage.
+Fluffy mauve or white flower clusters appear in June and July, held on upright stems above grey-green, fern-like foliage.
 The dainty blooms of this early flowering meadow rue provide an excellent contrast with larger flowered plants.
 Perfect for a border in partial shade, the stems need supporting with brushwood or garden canes.

 - Garden care: Divide plants as new growth begins in spring though divisions may be slow to re-establish.
 In autumn cut back flower stems to the ground.

 Do you want to ask a question about this?If so, click on the button and fill in the box below.
 We will post the question on the website, together with your alias (bunnykins, digger1, plantdotty etc etc) and where you are from (Sunningdale/Glasgow etc).
 We'll also post the answer to your question!

 Hi, I have a little problem choosing some plants.......
 I really like the look and size of the 'Shady Pink' pre-designed corner planting plan, but our problem is that we have a north east facing garden, so we get no sun at all in the winter, and direct sun for only half a day on either side of the garden during the summer.
 Would this planting plan be suitable for that level of shade?
 We are actually are buying plants for the entire garden, so we'd need about 6 new shrubs, and maybe a small tree (we were thinking about the Prunus Amanogawa).
 Could you please help us with a few shrubs that would do well in these conditions?
 For perennials, we have been recommended; - Geranium Johnson's Blue, Kniphofia, Crocosmia, and Helleborus foetidus.
 Are these suitable?
 Many many thanks!
 Regards, JoseeAsked on 4/12/2010 by Josee Mallet